benshimonz/V1/README.md

 - LRM2 may appear below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
 - Directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)

-_**Q195:** Any phone owned by Brandon Stark, and the 3 phones it called the largest number of times_
+_**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it called the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q195.png)